apostrophecms/uploadfs/README.md

 You should record these properties in your own database if you need access to them later.

+**When cropping, the uncropped size of the original image is not returned by uploadfs.
+It is assumed that if you are cropping you already know what the original dimensions were.**

 ## Removing Files

 Here's how to remove a file: